tabahi/tabahidocs/docs/editing-in-forestry.md

   int n_vars = runSync(&TCPclient, "script_token", "arg1=abcd, arg2=123");
 ```

-where `script_token` is a 24 character token assigned to the script on the console.
+where `script_token` is a 24-character token assigned to the script on the console.
 And `args` are the arguments to be passed to the script. e.g., `val=ABC0000000, a=123`.
 Leave empty as `""` if there are no arguments.

 ## Data Logging

 Data is inserted into the tables using a timestamp.
-Timestamp is created when `Console.newDataRow()` is called.
-Unlike synced variables, `Console.push_` functions are a one-way traffic.
-The device gets an acknowledgement upon the successful data insertion but it can't read back the data.
+The timestamp is created when `Console.newDataRow()` is called.
+Unlike synced variables, `Console.push_` functions are one-way traffic.
+The device gets an acknowledgment upon the successful data insertion but it can't read back the data.
 The limit of data rows is less than variable writes on the console but users can delete the old data on the console to make space for the newer data.

-Example usage for `push_float`,
+Example usage for `push_float`, `push_int`, `push_long`, `push_ulong`, `push_String`:
-`push_int`,
-`push_long`,
-`push_ulong`,
-`push_String`:

 ```cpp
   //create a data row: